- Nancy campus entrance ©Martin Argyroglo

 - Second Year, semester 4 (fr.)

-Please download: Nancy campus calendar (PDF, 30 ko).
+Please download: Nancy campus calendar (PDF in French, 30 ko).

 A unique experience in an international environment

 The Nancy campus accommodates more than 300 students, over half of whom are from outside France.
 This cultural diversity makes the first two years on campus an international experience in itself, which is capped off with the third year outside France studying at one of Sciences Po's 470 partner universities or with a dual degree.

 Campus life is also kept vibrant by the vast range of clubs and associations on offer and many events throughout the year.
 Students are able to initiate and take part in debates, conferences, study trips, sports and cultural events, giving them a strong sense of empowerment.
 They are also encouraged to get involved in initiatives focused on the local community and citizen engagement.